chdsbd/kodiak/docs/docs/features.md

 sidebar_label: Features
 ---

-This is a non-exhaustive list of Kodiak's features.
+This is a close to exhaustive list of Kodiak's features.

 If you have any questions about Kodiak, some good places to look are this page, the [configuration reference](configuration-reference.md), our [Kodiak recipes](recipes.md), and the [the GitHub repository](https://github.com/chdsbd/kodiak).